hlynch/Biometry2023/docs/Week-1-lab.md

 What does the R function var() give you?

-Lesson #6: Some practice writing R code
+Some practice writing R code
 -----------------------------------

 We will be using a cloud-seeding dataset from: Simpson, Alsen, and Eden.
 (1975).
 A Bayesian analysis of a multiplicative treatment effect in weather modification.
 Technometrics 17, 161-166.
 The data consist of data on the amount of rainfall (in acre-feet) from unseeded clouds vs. those seeded with silver nitrate.

-Here and throughout I have assumed the data resides in a folder called Biometry on a thumb drive called TEACHING drive but you will have to change the code according to your own file structure.
+Here and throughout I have assumed the data resides in a local folder and the code below has my pathnames but you will have to change the code according to your own file structure.
 (I am using a Mac, but getting the pathname correct I have included a .txt file and a .csv file to show you the differences in inputting your data:

 Method 1: